Bueckers helps UConn rout High Point 102-59 in NCAA opener

 While there weren’t many highlights for the Panthers (22-7), who were playing in their first NCAA Tournament, they did take a 3-2 lead when Big South Player of the Year Skyler Curran hit a deep 3 from close to 10 feet behind the arc.
 UConn promptly answered with the next eight points and the rout was on.

 Curran led the Panthers with 14 points.
-The team was 9 for 34 on 3s.
+The team was 9 for 34 on 3s, many from way behind the arc.

+“I think that was a little bit of improv from some of the players,” High Point coach Chelsea Banbury said.
+“Skyler can knock down the deep shot, she’s been doing it all season.
+Some of it was we were playing UConn.
+We were getting a little uncomfortable.
+That’s not necessarily the shots we want.”

 TIP-INS